Evergreen

 We believe in exploring different styles of music as well as incorporating the Jazz studies, Improvisation and Composition into our lesson plans.
 Our recitals themes are supporting this curriculum.

-The Summer recital is filled with pop and show tunes, movie and video games themes, musicals and broadway hits, jazz and rock songs as well as featuring composition work of our students.
+Our Summer recital is filled with pop and show tunes, movie and video games themes, musicals and Broadway hits, jazz and rock songs as well as featuring composition work of our students.

 Holiday recital is all about Holiday music from all music genres and styles.